jordanthuo/vres/README.md

-# vres
+# BATTLE
-Vacation Research Experience Topic: Developing Bimanual Teleoperation Device for Dual Robotic Manipulator Arms and Robot Learning
+Bimanual Arms for Teleoperation and Training in Learning Environments - B.A.T.T.L.E.